NoahMK21100/solbet/PROJECT_GUIDE.md

 Edit `src/styles.css` for CSS or `src/styles.ts` for styled-components

 ### To change app configuration:
-Edit `src/constants.ts` for settings, `src/index.tsx` for providers
+Edit `src/constants.ts` for SOL token settings and fees, `src/index.tsx` for providers

 ## Troubleshooting Common Issues